htcondor/htcondor/docs/version-history/development-release-series-91.rst

   ``WARN_ON_GSI_CONFIGURATION`` and ``WARN_ON_GSI_USAGE`` to ``False``.
   :jira:`517`

+- Introduced a new command-line tool, ``htcondor`` (see :doc:`man page <../man-pages/htcondor>`) for managing HTCondor jobs and resources.
+This tool also includes new capabilities for running HTCondor jobs on Slurm machines which are temporarily acquired to act as HTCondor execution points
+  (see :ref:`grid-computing/htcondor-and-slurm:acquiring resources from slurm`).
+  :jira:`252`

 Bugs Fixed:

 - Fixed a bug where jobs cannot start on Linux if the execute directory is placed